Southeast Correctional Center employee tests positive for COVID-19

 The prison employee had last entered the Charleston, Missouri, facility April 7, and he is currently in quarantine, Precythe stated.

-As of Tuesday afternoon, the Department of Corrections website for COVID-19 information stated the employee "did not have close contact with offenders" and staff members who had close contact with the employee have been quarantined.
+As of Tuesday afternoon, the Department of Corrections website for COVID-19 information stated the employee did not have close contact with offenders and staff members who had close contact with the employee have been quarantined.

 In a Facebook post Monday night, the Mississippi County Health Department noted the prison employee who tested positive is not a resident of Mississippi County.